GParacha/iOS-Portfolio/README.md

 # iOS-Portfolio
 Hey I am Gaurav Paracha, and I have done work in many Computer Science classes.
 I have focused on creating pixel art for said projects and becoming a better group member.
+I have pushed myself through AP CSP and iOS App Development and learned a lot along the way.
 ---------------------------------------------------------------------------------------------------------
 **OhTheHorror:**
 - In Development, currently making the assets for said game.
 I have focused on making atmospheric pixel art and certain backgrounds.
 I have worked with my team to create an atmosphere of fear.
 This app taught me how to work with a team of more than just myself.
 I worked with amazing people who always pushed me to go even further than what I thought I was capable of.
 It also taught me how to work with clients that want very specific things.